 “Management science is characterized by the use of mathematical models in providing guidelines to managers for making effective decisions within the state of the current information, or in seeking further information if current knowledge is insufficient to reach a proper decision.“

-It began during World War II when the Allied forces hired scientists from different fields to assist military operations.
+It began during World War II when the allied forces hired scientists from different fields to assist in military operations.
 The war ended, the practice didn’t.
 People started applying those techniques to different fields and business operations.
-Businesses thrive for efficient use of limited resources and technologies to achieve maximum output.
+Businesses do better when there is an efficient use of limited resources and technologies to achieve maximum output.
 This leads to better utilization of resources, reductions in makespan, minimization of costs, etc. Helping businesses achieve this lies at the heart of Management Science.
 Modern times have witnessed many such real-world applications.
-The growth in computation power has enabled the solving of problems with millions of decision variables.
+The growth in computation power has enabled quicker resolution of problems with millions of decision variables.

-Businesses having warehouses, distribution centers and supply centers at different locations have to make transportation decisions so that the supply is adequate at each of the supply points while satisfying constraints such as ensuring the number of goods at each warehouse never exceeds the warehouse’s capacity limits.
-There are multiple ways of delivering goods to a particular supply point by traversing through different warehouses resulting in different travel routes.
-As the cost associated with different travel routes are different, it becomes a challenging task to come up with a distribution system which has the minimum cost while satisfying different constraints.
+Businesses having warehouses, distribution centers and supply centers at different locations have to make transportation decisions so that the supply is adequate at each of the supply points while aptly handling constraints such as ensuring the number of goods at each warehouse never exceed the warehouse’s capacity limits, etc. There are multiple ways of delivering goods to a particular supply point by traversing through different warehouses resulting in different travel routes.
+As the costs associated with different travel routes are different, it becomes a challenging task to come up with a distribution system that has the minimum cost while satisfying different constraints.

 Manufacturing companies generally produce different products or different varieties of the same product.
 The manufacturing costs and selling prices of each of these products are different.
 The goal here then is to find the optimal amount of each product to produce to have the maximum profit.

-Chemical manufacturing plants come in different settings.
-The production of some materials is a continuous process, whereas for others it is a batch or a job process.
+For chemical manufacturing plants, the production of some materials is a continuous process, whereas for others it is a batch or a job process.
 The chemical manufacturing processes are accompanied by a galaxy of decisions such as the allocation of different tasks like heating, mixing, etc. to different units (machines such as heaters, reactors).
 Moreover, some units can perform multiple tasks, and there can be multiple units available for the same kind of task.
-The arrangement allows a lot of combinations of possible schedules.
-But not all of them meet the required product demand and other process constraints.
+The arrangement allows a lot of combinations of possible schedules, but not all of them meet the required product demand and other process constraints.

 Some schedules which do meet all such requirements may not have the best makespan, operating cost or other similar objectives.
-The problem statement here is to find an optimized schedule which satisfies all the requirements and at the same time minimizes or maximizes the required objective.
+The problem statement here is to find an optimized schedule that satisfies all of the requirements and at the same time minimizes or maximizes the required objective.

-Companies such as airlines are often involved with activities whose intensity changes according to the time of day or the day of week/month etc. The number of personnel or employees required by these companies at different times varies according to the intensity of activities.
-Furthermore, not all employees are available at all the times and the wages of the employees depend on the shift time.
+Certain companies such as airlines are often involved with activities whose intensity changes according to the time of day or the day of week/month etc. The number of personnel or employees required by these companies at different times varies according to the intensity of activities.
+Furthermore, not all employees are available at all times and the wages of these employees depend on their varying shift timing every day.
 The optimization challenge is to find an optimal schedule for employing the workforce which should incur the minimal cost to the company while meeting the required number of employees at different times.